 You see, I just returned from a 5 day road trip with a good friend of mine and I drove the whole time without my pain flaring up.
-I drove for 5 days without flaring up.

 It was not only wonderful, with lots of beautiful sights, new towns, good food, hiking, hot tubs, silence (no radio or tv the entire trip!), and adventure, but this is the most time I’ve spent in a car in over 6 years without my pain becoming an issue.

 I must be doing something right…right?

 Six years ago I couldn’t sit.
 At all.
-There were years (years!) when I couldn’t sit on furniture without intolerable pain, when I couldn’t ride in a car without wanting to scream and squirm out of my skin because the pain was EVERYTHING.
+There were years (years!) when I couldn’t sit on furniture without intolerable pain.
+When I couldn’t ride in a car without wanting to scream and squirm out of my skin because the pain was EVERYTHING.

-When we’d drive anywhere I couldn’t be the driver because I’d need to be constantly moving.
-And no matter how much I squirmed and writhed around, we’d have to stop frequently so I could get out and move around and stretch and feel like I was escaping the hated car for a while.
+When we’d go anywhere I couldn’t be the driver because I’d need to lay flat or be constantly moving.
+And no matter how much I squirmed and writhed around, we’d have to stop frequently so I could get out and move and stretch and feel like I was escaping the hated car for a while.